DanielHaring/TYPO3-Crystalis/Documentation/LanguageService/RecommendedStructure/Index.rst

 Recommended page structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-There's more than one way to skin a cat, and if you just need a handful of languages your page structure is not that important.
+There's more than one way to skin a cat, and if you just need a handful of languages, your page structure is not that important.
 This topic gains more in importance the more complex your language involments become.
 For example, if you're panning a site which should supply different versions for various countries and languages (e.g. a german page which privodes german language and a swiss one which is localized in german, french and italian), your site should